-There is an exemption for certain personal property belonging to qualified beginning farmers or livestock producers, pursuant to Neb.
-Rev. Stat. § 77-5209.02 of the Beginning Farmer Tax Credit Act.
+There are exemptions for certain personal property belonging to qualified beginning farmers or livestock producers, pursuant to Neb.
+Rev. Stat. §77-5209.02 of the Beginning Farmer Tax Credit and for personal property owned by qualified broadband owners pursuant to Neb.
+Rev. Stat. §77-202(12).